 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose symptoms may include nausea, weakness, or confusion.

 What should I avoid while using calcitriol topical (Vectical)?

 Avoid getting this medication in your eyes or mouth, or on your lips.
-If it does get into any of these areas, rinse with water.
+If this does happen, rinse with water.

 What other drugs will affect calcitriol topical (Vectical)?

-This list is not complete and there may be other drugs that can interact with calcitriol topical.
-Tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This list is not complete and other drugs may interact with calcitriol topical.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Where can I get more information?

-Your pharmacist has more information about calcitriol topical.
+Your pharmacist can provide more information about calcitriol topical.

 Report Problems to the Food and Drug Administration